 After a decade-long hiatus from serious endurance sport, I missed the benefits of hard work concomitant with big goals.
 In 2010 and 2011 I entered two mountainous Tour de France stages to see what biking was all about.
 To build cycling forbearance, I emphasized long distance, low intensity workouts.
 Bikers call it “saddle time.”
 The training did not work for me.
-Working a full-time job while maximizing the time spent with my wife and two boys (8,6) — including coaching two sports each in the Fall and Spring — didn’t leave time for 5+ hour weekend “base” workouts.
-So this year I decided to go old school as an experiment.
-I’m reverting to the ethos I learned as a rower in the 1980s at St Paul’s and Harvard, and as a 1990s Marine: Every workout is a race; always finish strong.
-In short, most workouts will be intense.
-Now I needed a big goal….
+Working a full-time job while maximizing the time spent with my wife and two young boys — whom I coach in several sports — didn’t leave time for 5+ hour weekend “base” workouts.

 I want to see what’s out there…